Visiting the Former Ford Factory: Remembering Singapore’s Wartime Past

 Follow us on Instagram, Facebook and Telegram for the latest updates.

 It seems almost surreal that such a historic site as The Former Ford Factory along Upper Bukit Timah Road is surrounded by blocks of condominiums.
-However, thankfully, it has been preserved as a way to remember the past, specifically, the dark days of Singapore during World War II.
+However, thankfully, the building has been preserved as a way to remember the past, specifically, the dark days of Singapore during World War II.

 From Cars to War Planes